Al3zama1/swe-notes/CCNA/IPv4 Addressing.md

 ![IPv4 address classes details](./img/ipv4-address-classes-details.png)

 * The number of assignable addresses per network is subtracted by 2.
 Therefore, the assignable addresses in a network are in the range of 1 - 254.
-	* The first address (0) in the network is reserved for the network address.
+	* The first address (0) in the network is reserved for the network address, denoted by all host bits set to 0.
-	* The last address (255) in the network is reserved for the broadcast address.
+	* The last address (255) in the network is reserved for the broadcast address, denoted by all host bits set to 1.